Va1orance/Stern/README.md

   LH/RH: 46.97% | 53.03%
 ```
-An incredibly well-designed layout; Instead of having to deal with LHM as a middle column, Dusk shifts it to the index finger.
+An incredibly well-designed layout; instead of having to deal with LHM as a middle column, Dusk shifts it to the index finger.
 This arrangement enables Dusk to avoid ML/LM/L_M/M_L as 2U sfs/sfbs.
-Although this does increase LSBs, the advantage it provides is worth it.
-On top of this, Dusk does a good job of having low sfs and managing high rolls.
-Overall, Dusk just does a great job with little wrong.
+However, this does lead to more LSBs.
+Dusk by default has the apostrophe on that same index.
+This leads to significantly lower SFSs, but the consequence is 2U SFBs in the form of " 'll ".
+Whether you think this swap is worth it is up to you.
+The reason I mention this is because Dusk may seem to have more SFBs than Stern.
+In fact, moving it back to the typical OA' position leads to incredibly 0.38% SFBs; well within the current "limit" of minimum SFBs (per decent key positions; 0.35% currently stands as the floor/minimum for one thumb key).
+I would strongly advise you to try this out if you are comfortable with slightly higher LSBs.

+*Note, I personally recommend swapping B and X. It is true some people do regard pinky curl as being more comfortable, however, in this case, because of B_F/F_B, it would be more appropriate have B on the top.
+If you are struggling with top pinky usage, try angling your hands more inward to help with extension.*

 Aptmak (Eve)
 ```